TheAcharya/csv2notion-neo/README.md

 ## Background

-Why was this project created?
+Why was this repository created?
 Ideally, this repository should not exist.
 Since the original repository is inactive, we have forked and spin-off the project as **CSV2Notion Neo** to maintain compatibility with Notion.
 As Notion changes or updates its backend API periodically, we aim to fix and update the tool in a timely manner.

 ## Installation